 - Following all applicable laws and regulations relating to its tax activities.

 - Maintaining an open and honest relationship with the tax authorities based on collaboration and integrity.

-- Applying diligence and care in our management of the processes and procedures by which all tax related activities are undertaken, and ensuring that our tax governance is appropriate.
+- Applying diligence and care in our management of tax risks, and ensuring that our tax governance is appropriate.

 - Using incentives and reliefs to minimise the tax cost of conducting our business while ensuring that these reliefs are not used for purposes which are knowingly contradictory to the intent of the legislation.

-The identified Tax Risks are then assessed on a case by case basis, allowing the Group to arrive at well-reasoned conclusions on how each individual Risk should be managed.
+Tax risks are assessed on a case by case basis, allowing the Group to arrive at well-reasoned conclusions on how each individual risk should be managed.
 Where there is uncertainty in how the relevant tax law should be applied, external advice may be sought to support the Group’s decision making process.

 - The legal and fiduciary duties of directors and employees.